OpenBfS/UncertRadio/paper/paper.md

   of the decay curve model dialog;

 - a complex example of alpha-spectrometry of Americium-241 with using two different tracers;

-  gamma spectrometry measurement of a single gamma-ray emitting radionuclide, where the determination of the activity and the characteristic limits is based on a weighted mean of several gamma line activities. \autoref{fig:image2} shows the associated dialog for input of the gamma lines.
+- a gamma spectrometry measurement of a single gamma-ray emitting radionuclide, where the determination of the activity and the characteristic limits is based on a weighted mean of several gamma line activities. \autoref{fig:image2} shows the associated dialog for input of the gamma lines.